xixi-cathy/regX/README.md

 python run_regX.py --filepath $filepath --savepath $savepath --ref $refgenome --device $device --model GCN --replicates 5 --batchsize 256 --lr 0.001

-python prioritize_TF.py --filepath $filepath --savepath $savepath --ref $refgenome --device $device --model GAT --batchsize 256 --lr 0.001
+python prioritize_TF.py --filepath $filepath --savepath $savepath --ref $refgenome --device $device --model GAT --batchsize 256 --lr 0.001 --top 5 python prioritize_cCRE.py --filepath $filepath --savepath $savepath --ref $refgenome --device $device --model GAT --batchsize 256 --lr 0.001 --top 100

+We also provide a lightweight version of the regX model (regX-light) by replacing the TAM with the TF and cCRE concatenated feature vector.
+It only needs one step of training, and can be used for TF but not cCRE prioritization (see the discussion section in our paper for more details).
+We still recommend the TAM approach, but this might be a choice for those who lack computational resources and only want to identify driver TFs.
+To use regX-light, skip step xxx.
+After processing PPI (or skipping this step too if you use a GO graph), run the following line:

-In general, you may refer to the instructions and workflows demonstrated in the two .
+In general, you may refer to the instructions and workflows in the two examples below.
 You may also contact us for more technical support.

 # Usage examples
 We provide two examples to demonstrate the usage of regX.
 Users may run the scripts in each example folder in a numbered order.